Useful Notes / The Longitude Problem

 On the other hand, figuring out how far east or west you are is considerably more difficult, because of the rotation of the earth.
 If you want to determine your longitude, you have to contend with the fact that, if you're observing something in the sky now, someone several hundred miles to your east could have observed almost precisely the same thing an hour ago.
 On the other hand, the rotation does have an advantage: if you know what time it is in some fixed location, and know what time it is locally, you can tell how far you are east or west of that fixed location.
 Before a genuine solution came along, the general practice was to sail to the correct latitude then go East or West until you hit land, but that has certain drawbacks: Not only is it remarkably inefficient, it makes it difficult to avoid any nautical hazards that are at the same latitude as your desired destination.

 - Observe celestial phenomena which vary rapidly and are visible simultaneously worldwide, and compare local time when you see it to the predicted time of occurrence at a fixed location.
-There were two ways of doing this: observing the eclipses of the moons of Jupiter or observing the angular distance from the Moon to some particular star:
+There were two practical ways of doing this: observing the eclipses of the moons of Jupiter or observing the angular distance from the Moon to some particular star:

 The moons of Jupiter eclipse behind their primary very regularly and very frequently, making this method fairly easy to use; it was used to find the longitudes of places on land more or less from the time Galileo discovered them and the pattern of their eclipses, which helped greatly in the development of accurate maps of landmasses (including coasts).
 Unfortunately, finding the moons on the deck of a moving ship proved to incredibly impractical.